dulangaj/dulangaj.github.io/pages/contact.md

 permalink: /contact
 ---

 Looking to get in touch?
-I’m currently open to new opportunities — full-time, remote, or relocation (Australia, Singapore, or anywhere with good coffee and solid internet).
+I’m currently open to new opportunities — full-time, remote, or relocation (anywhere with good coffee and solid internet).

 💼 LinkedIn: [linkedin.com/in/dulangaj](https://www.linkedin.com/in/dulangaj)